max-talanov/1/computational emotional thinking course/emotional_thinking.md

 ###Marvin Minsky

-Sometimes a person gets into a state where everything seems to be cheerful and bright—although nothing outside has actually changed.
+Sometimes a person gets into a state where everything seems to be cheerful and bright-although nothing outside has actually changed.
 Other times everything pleases you less: the entire world seems dreary and dark, and your friends complain that you seem depressed.
-Why do we have such states of mind—or moods, or feelings, or dispositions—and what causes all their strange effects?
+Why do we have such states of mind-or moods, or feelings, or dispositions-and what causes all their strange effects?
 Here are some of the phrases we find when dictionaries define **emotion**.

 1. The subjective experience of a strong feeling.
 1. A state of mental agitation or disturbance.